Code-Institute-Submissions/Follow-The-White-Rabbit/Testing.md

     Testing on all difficulty level boards:
     - Incorrect RabbitRun returns both Win and Lost messages.
     Corrected the code for rabbitRun & followRaabit, tested clicking through all three difficulty levels, both correct and wrong set of clicks, at least 6 times each, now works correctly.

 4. Clicks Countdown
     Each board will have a counter of clicks starting at 4/6/9 and decreasing at each click, so that a player knows how many clicks left.
     Tested clicks across three difficultty levels.
 Works correctly.
     BUG: If reset button is pressed before Play Button for Rabbit Run after loading from the main screen, "Clicks left" shows "undefined" instead of 4/6/9.
         Fixed.
+    BUG: Wrong number of clicks left after choosing a level from the initial page - 4 clicks for all the boards.
+Working correctly on reset button and level switching.
+        Fixed.

 5. Win-Lose modal
     Added modals for both cases.
 Tested, works correctly: Win Modal in case a player repeated the Rabbit's run correctly, and Lose modal if otherwise.